 I believe it comes down to adopting three fundamental core beliefs.
 Read a brief recap of them below:

 Here’s the thing—we all want freedom.
-We want to be free to say what want and do what we want and watch what we like on TV, to wear the clothes that we want to wear, to have religious freedom and the freedom to make our own decisions about life.
+We want to be free to say what we want, do what we want, watch what we like on TV, wear the clothes that we want to wear, have religious freedom and the freedom to make our own decisions about life.